anujashukla/Sleep_Monitor/README.md

 In case, the time gap exceeds 15 mins, then these two 1 hour slots will be considered as two different blocks of inactiveness.

-The app has two options
+The app has two options;
-1. Sample data
+- Actual Values
-2. Actual data
+- Sample Values

 The above mentioned design is nothing but the actual data of the app, while in sample data, I have changed 1 hour to 1minute and 15 minutes to 15 seconds, for the sake of fast testing.